What Does Criminal Virtue Mean? – Criminal Virtues and Machiavellianism

 One who understands underhanded and cunning tactics and is willing to employ them often has the upper-hand.

-Further, one who has the gloriously intriguing qualities of an anti-hero or anti-villain, like a “bad body who needs fixing”, like Magneto, or like some “theoretical” TV star known for their criminal virtue who sought a position of power by questionable means, actually benefits from their criminality.
+Further, one who has the gloriously intriguing qualities of an anti-hero or anti-villain, like a “bad boy who needs fixing”, like the X-Men’s antithesis Magneto, or like some “theoretical” TV star known for their criminal virtue who sought a position of power by questionable means, actually benefits from their criminality.

 This is to say, criminal virtue isn’t just good at winning nations and influencing people, employing it actually has a whole host of benefits pertaining to most of the social arts and sciences (so business, economics, politics, etc).

-A mentalist or illusionist employs a light version (telling you that he or she is mind-F’ing you; and Tony Robbins does the same thing)… they are mind-F’ing you for your own benefit and telling you and helping with the come down.
+A mentalist or illusionist employs a light version (telling you that he or she is mind-F’ing you while doing it), and Tony Robbins does that same thing… that is, anyone in this vein of selling illusions is mind-F’ing you to some degree (but if you are lucky it is for your own benefit, they are telling you about it, and they helping with the come down without taking your wallet for a ride).
 But these virtuous grey hats are minority.

 3 steps to achieving what you really want | Tony Robbins UNSHAKEABLE [Video 6 of 14].
 Tony Robbins, Chris Angel, the guy who says he can talk to dead people, they are all employing criminal virtue.
 They are essentially manipulating you, but doing it is a virtuous way.
 The same cannot be said about MLM schemes, ENRON, or even things I won’t mention (as criminals are generally less restrained than others when it comes to responding to sideways insults).